KarlPiper/BTT-typography/README.md

 ### About

 BTT ([BetterTouchTool](https://folivora.ai/)) _key sequences_ are used rather than _keyboard shortcuts_.
-This allows for automatic character deletion, and more flexible commands.
+This allows for automatic character deletion, and more flexible commands (such as the fractions, which don't use modifier keys).

 All sequences have been set to _type_ characters, rather than _paste_ them.
 This allows for greater application compatibility, and doesn't clutter up clipboard managers.